roman-milk/roman-milk.github.io/sorority-sub.md

+===

- ****** Sorority Submission: Hook-Up Day ****** bysilkstockingslover© My head was spinning.
+My head was spinning.
 I felt an instant tingle the moment the collar was fastened around my neck.
 The derogatory name, pet, enhanced my need to submit and I asked, "Your pet?"

  "Yes, you are my slave for a day tomorrow," Jamie explained.